one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 - OpenCore: **0.6.0**

 #
 **Disclaimer:** This is not meant to be a thorough guide or walkthrough.
 It is merely a dump of files and notes to get MacOS working on a Dell Chromebook 13 7310.
 I will try to keep this updated as I update my Chromebook to future MacOS releases.
-It may or may not work on your specific device.
+It's not guaranteed to work on your specific device.
 If it doesn't, you likely need to make some sort of changes to the supplied config.plist.
+I do not know what those changes may be.
 I am not responsible for any damage done or data lost by attempting this.

 #
-### Update 08/07/2020
+### Update 08/09/2020
 - Confirmed working on MacOS 11.0 Big Sur Public Beta
+- Config updated
+  - No longer maintaining multiple configs
-  - Configs updated
+- VoodooPS2Controller.kext updated
-  - VoodooPS2Controller big update
   - Most top row keys are now mapped through the kext
   - Keyboard backlight now controlled with left ctrl + alt + "comma" and "period" keys
   - Karabiner no longer required!
-- A lot of clean up/restructuring of readme.md
+- Some clean up/restructuring of readme.md
-- No longer maintaining multiple configs

 ### Update 08/05/2020
 - Switched to SSDT-KBBL.aml for keyboard backlight control